 How to Tell Where Pipes Are Frozen

-- Look for condensation or a light coat of frost on pipes.
+• Look for condensation or a light coat of frost on pipes.

-- Tap pipes with a small tool, and listen for a solid sound.
+• Tap pipes with a small tool, and listen for a solid sound.

-- Touch pipe surfaces to locate extreme cold spots.
+• Touch pipe surfaces to locate extreme cold spots.

-How to Unfreeze Water Pipes
+How to Defrost Frozen Water Pipes In Your Home

 Before you start unfreezing pipes, shut off the water supply to the section of plumbing you’re working on.
+Make sure you also leave the faucet open: as the frozen pipe thaws, water will flow through the pipe, helping melt the remaining ice.

 These three techniques are effective for thawing out most frozen drain pipes:

-- Thaw pipes with a space heater or heat lamp positioned at least 3 feet away from flammable materials.
+• Thaw pipes with a space heater or heat lamp positioned at least 3 feet away from flammable materials.

-- Use a hair dryer to direct warm air up and down frozen pipe lengths.
+• Use a hair dryer to direct warm air up and down frozen pipe lengths.

-These thawing strategies work on any plumbing that’s easy to reach including pipes in basements and crawlspaces.
+These thawing strategies work on any plumbing that’s easy to reach, including pipes in basements and crawl spaces.

-How to Thaw Frozen Pipes in a Wall
+Pipes in a Wall

 Locate and turn off your home’s main water valve before trying to thaw frozen pipes inside a wall.